JeninaAngelin/JeninaAngelin/README.md

 <div>

-- :telescope: I’m working as a Data Scientist intern and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Data Scientist intern and contributing to many Analytical problems.

 - :seedling: Exploring RPA and Automation.